-Discussion: The existing Petition Area is currently undeveloped and heavily vegetated.
 The Proposed Action will expand existing adjacent portions of HMP into the Petition Area and establish a Cultural Preserve.
-This would increase the presence of individuals in the Petition Area and extend the present internal road network into the expansion area for cemetery visitors.
-Although the resulting land use is incompatible with the existing Conservation District designation, it is allowable within the Urban District and would therefore be considered a land use related to urban areas.
+This would increase the presence of individuals and activities within the Petition Area and extend the present internal road network into the expansion area for cemetery visitors.
+Although the resulting The proposed land use is currently not permitted within incompatible with the existing Conservation District designation, resulting in the need for the Petition to reclassify the Petition Area because the useit is allowable within the Urban District and would therefore be considered a land use related to urban areas.
 The Petition Area would more appropriately be designated as the Urban District and would be suitable for inclusion within this State land use district.
+Furthermore, the City's Ko'olau Poko Sustainable Community Plan designates this Petition Area for urban expansion intended for cemetery use within the plan's Community Growth Boundary.